 Shan is a Governor at Queen Elizabeth High School in Gainsborough and she is also a Trustee of the Disability Network West Lindsey.

-Mark is the Director with remit for development.
+Mark is the Director for Football Growth & Retention.

 Mark has over 30 years in sports and leisure management with a genuine enthusiasm for sport and a belief in its ability to break down barriers and strengthen communities.
 Mark played football in a semi-professional capacity and also coached football at Huddersfield Town and Leeds United.
 Mark was the England Deaf Team Manager and still enjoys playing football being a regular participant in the Lincolnshire walking football league.